soedinglab/transannot/README.md

 Optionally, TransAnnot can use [Plass](https://github.com/soedinglab/plass) for transcriptome assembly, enabling *de novo* assembly of raw sequence reads at the protein level.

-TransAnnot is a free and open source (GPLv3), modular toolkit developed in C++.
+TransAnnot is a free and open-source (GPLv3), modular toolkit developed in C++.

 <p align="center"><img src="https://github.com/soedinglab/transannot/blob/main/.github/TransAnnot_logo.png" height="400" /></p>

 ## Compile from source

-Compiling TransAnnot from source allows for system-specific optimization.
+Compiling TransAnnot from the source allows for system-specific optimization.
 For the compilation `cmake`, `g++` and `git` are required.
-After the compilation, TransAnnot will be located in `build/bin` directory.
+After the compilation, TransAnnot will be located in the `build/bin` directory.

     git clone https://github.com/soedinglab/transannot.git
     cd transannot && mkdir build && cd build